strakacher21/vrcfox-2.3_body_and_cloth_edition/README.md

 > [!WARNING]
 To properly export the model from blender to unity, you must use the export script attached to blender (otherwise it will ‘fade’ [exports colors type ‘SRGB‘, instead of ‘LINEAR‘] the model and export the clothes to unity incorrectly[without combining meshes and blendshapes]).
 Clicking the '▶' button will export the model to Unity.

 The Unity project has a prefab model, as well as two scenes for PC and Quest&IOS.
-All prefab changes go into changing the scene. Аlso includes a script [[av3-animator-as-code]](https://github.com/hai-vr/av3-animator-as-code) that allows you to easily customise facial expressions, player preferences and face tracking features.
+All prefab changes go into changing the scene. Аlso includes a script [[AnimatorWizard (av3-animator-as-code)]](https://github.com/hai-vr/av3-animator-as-code) that allows you to easily customise facial expressions, player preferences and face tracking features.
 You can disable some features to save on VRChat settings, or add your own combinations of shapes for facial expressions, shape customisation, clothing switching, face tracking, etc.
 ### Avatar Features
 - Created FaceTracking (FT).
 - Added [OSCmooth](https://github.com/regzo2/OSCmooth) for better face tracking.